Silver New York Price Forecast: XAG/USD holding onto gains above $15.00/oz

-- XAG/USD bounced up sharply from the 2020 lows as the Federal Reserve introduced its largest stimulus package in history.
+- XAG/USD is bouncing up sharply from the 2020 lows as the Fed introduced its largest stimulus package ever.

 Silver daily chart